DepScope/scanner-rs/README.md

 1. Bump version in `Cargo.toml`
 2. Create and push a git tag
 3. Build binaries for your architecture
+4. Cross-compile for other architectures (if rustup is installed)
-4. Create a GitHub release
+5. Create a GitHub release with all binaries

-5. Trigger CI to build additional architectures
+**Note**: For cross-compilation (building for multiple architectures), you need rustup.
+See [CROSS_COMPILE_SETUP.md](CROSS_COMPILE_SETUP.md) for setup instructions.

 See [RELEASE.md](RELEASE.md) for detailed documentation.